-Dringinle This means that Darders Callege will Principle This means that Borders College will 6 Have appropriate organisational security measures in place to protect personal data, Personal data shall be including the Electronic Systems Policy and the Information Security Policy processed in a manner Have appropriate technical security measures in place to protect personal data that ensures appropriate Have appropriate physical and personnel security measures in place, (eg secure rooms security of the personal where personal data is held) data, including protection Control access to personal data so that staff, contractors and others working in the college against unauthorised or can only see the data that is necessary for them to fulfil their duties unlawful processing and Require all college staff, contractors, students and others who have access to personal data against accidental loss, in the course of their work to complete data protection and information security training, destruction or damage, supplemented by procedures and guidance relevant to their specific roles using appropriate Set and monitor compliance with security standards for the management of personal data as technical or part of the college's framework of policies and procedures organisational measures Provide appropriate tools for staff, contractors, students and others to use and communicate (integrity and personal data securely when working away from the college confidentiality) Where transferring personal data to another country outside the European Union (UK) put in place appropriate agreements and auditable security controls to maintain privacy rights Make clear whether we use automated decision-making, including profiling, and if so the impact on them and their rights to object Have robust detection, investigation and internal reporting procedures in place for data incident management Where a data breach is likely to result in a risk to the rights and freedoms of data subjects, the VP Finance and Corporate Services or the Data Protection Officer (DPO) shall liaise with the Information Commissioner's Office (ICO) and report the breach, in line with regulatory requirements, within 72 hours of discovery.
+This means that Borders College will

+- Have appropriate organisational security measures in place to protect personal data, including the Electronic Systems Policy and the Information Security Policy - Have appropriate technical security measures in place to protect personal data - Have appropriate physical and personnel security measures in place, (eg secure rooms where personal data is held) - Control access to personal data so that staff, contractors and others working in the college can only see the data that is necessary for them to fulfil their duties - Require all college staff, contractors, students and others who have access to personal data in the course of their work to complete data protection and information security training, supplemented by procedures and guidance relevant to their specific roles - Set and monitor compliance with security standards for the management of personal data as part of the college's framework of policies and procedures - Provide appropriate tools for staff, contractors, students and others to use and communicate personal data securely when working away from the college - Where transferring personal data to another country outside the European Union (UK) put in place appropriate agreements and auditable security controls to maintain privacy rights - Make clear whether we use automated decision-making, including profiling, and if so the impact on them and their rights to object - Have robust detection, investigation and internal reporting procedures in place for data incident management - Where a data breach is likely to result in a high risk to the rights and freedoms of data subjects, the VP Finance and Corporate Services or the Data Protection Officer (DPO) shall liaise with the Information Commissioner's Office (ICO) and report the breach, in line with regulatory requirements, within 72 hours of discovery.
 The DPO shall also recommend, where necessary, actions to inform data subjects and reduce risks to their privacy arising from the breach.

-DIEGOII.
+Appendix C

-Annex C - Data Subject Rights
+Data Subject Rights